djcolon/helder_uk/content/articles/understanding_pointers/index.md

     std::cout << *address_of_number << std::endl;
     // Pass it into the function.
     test(address_of_number);
-    // The print it again:
+    // Then print it again:
     std::cout << *address_of_number << std::endl;
     return 0;
 }